The arithmetic Hodge index theorem for adelic line bundles II: Introduction

 The authors would like to thank Xander Faber, Dragos Ghioca, Walter Gubler, Yunping Jiang, Barry Mazur, Thomas Tucker, Yuefei Wang, Chenyang Xu, Shing-Tung Yau, Yuan Yuan, Zhiwei Yun and Wei Zhang for many helpful discussions during the preparation of this paper.

-The first author was supported by the Clay Research Fellowship and is supported by a grant from the NSF of the USA, and the second author is supported by a grant from the NSF of the USA and a grant from Chinese Academy of Sciences.
+During the preparation of the paper, the first author was supported by the Clay Research Fellowship and the NSF award DMS-1330987 of the USA, and the second author was supported by the NSF awards DMS-0970100, DMS-1065839, and DMS-1700883 of the USA.